microsoft/lisa/docs/write_test/write_case.md

 The documentation is the opportunity to make things clear and easy to maintain.
 A good document does not mean longer is better.
-Each kind of documentation has it's own purpose.
+Each kind of documentation has its own purpose.
 Good technical documentation should be *useful and accurate*.

 The following introduces the principle of each type of document in LISA.